zlatinb/muwire/README.md

 ## Building

-You need JDK 11 (newer versions may not work).
+You need a JDK version between 11 and 17 inclusive.
+Nnewer versions may not work.
 After installing that and setting up the appropriate paths, just type

 ```
 ./gradlew clean assemble